 # Starting a failover election for epoch 7545.

-Note: To promote a replica to master, it must first be known as a replica by a majority of the masters in the cluster.
-Otherwise, it cannot win the failover election.
-If the replica has just been added to the cluster (see Add a new node as a replica), you may need to wait a while before sending the CLUSTER FAILOVER command, to make sure the masters in cluster are aware of the new replica.
+If the replica has just been added to the cluster (see Add a new node as a replica), you may need to wait a while before sending the CLUSTER FAILOVER

 Add a new node

-Adding a new node is basically the process of adding an empty node and then moving some data into it, in case it is a new master, or telling it to setup as a replica of a known node, in case it is a replica.
+Adding a new node is basically the process of adding an empty node and then moving some data into it, in case it is a new primary, or telling it to setup as a replica of a known node, in case it is a replica.

 In both cases the first step to perform is adding an empty node.